Integrations

 OpenClaw

 Admina ships with a ready-to-use OpenClaw skill that routes all MCP tool calls from your agent through the Admina governance proxy.
-See the full OpenClaw Integration page for detailed setup instructions.
+The setup steps below install the skill and route the agent's traffic via Admina.

 How it works